Election Briefing 2024

 • party policies on key issues

-• background information on legislation and public policy.
+• background information on public policy.

 Our analysis of party policies covers many issues where important Christian principles are at stake.
 They tend to be issues where biblical standards, particularly the Ten Commandments, directly apply.
 In modern Britain they can be among the most controversial subjects, yet in our view the Bible is perfectly clear about them.

 We cannot be exhaustive.
-There will be other areas of concern where much material is available or where there is honest disagreement among Christians holding to the Bible as their authority, such as the environment.
+There will be other areas of concern where much material is available elsewhere or where there is honest disagreement among Christians holding to the Bible as their authority, such as the environment.

 Why should you vote?

-As a general rule Christians follow Jesus’ command to: “Render therefore unto Caesar the things which are Caesar’s” (Matthew 22:21, KJV).2 Christians are citizens of heaven (Philippians 3:20) and also of an earthly nation (usually where we are born).
+As a general rule Christians follow Jesus’ command to: “Render therefore unto Caesar the things which are Caesar’s” (Matthew 22:21, KJV).1 Christians are citizens of heaven (Philippians 3:20) and also of an earthly nation.
 The Christian’s duty is to obey the governing authorities.
 The exception is where they forbid what God requires, or require what God forbids (Acts 5:29).
+It is our earnest prayer that Christians will have freedom to share the Gospel and live out the Christian life (1 Timothy 2:1-4).
+In praying “deliver us from evil” (Matthew 6:13) we are praying against the persecution of the Church as well as against personal temptation.

 Common grace and the privilege of voting

-Romans 13 makes clear that God has ordained the governing authorities in every country whether rulers are Christian or not.
+Romans 13 makes clear that God has ordained the governing authorities in every country whether they are Christian or not.
 Thanks to God’s common grace, there are many non-Christians who take the right view on a range of issues.
 Nobody’s thinking is wrong at every point.
 Politicians who disagree with Christians about redefining marriage can still be strongly against assisted suicide or liberalising cannabis laws.
 Some atheists will strongly defend the free speech of Christians.
 The Christian Institute can testify that there are men and women of integrity in parties across the political spectrum.

 Like the prophet Daniel, God’s people must encourage leadership which promotes truth and righteousness, such as when he said to King Nebuchadnezzar: “Therefore, O king, be pleased to accept my advice: Renounce your sins by doing what is right, and your wickedness by being kind to the oppressed” (Daniel 4:27).